openbmc/openbmc/poky/documentation/ref-manual/classes.rst

 ``patch.bbclass``
 =================

-The ``patch`` class provides all functionality for applying patches during the :ref:`ref-tasks-patch` task.
+The :ref:`patch <ref-classes-patch>` class provides all functionality for applying patches during the :ref:`ref-tasks-patch` task.

 This class is enabled by default because it is inherited by the